Military reports 383 more COVID-19 cases | Yonhap News Agency

 Military reports 383 more COVID-19 cases

-The new cases included 271 from the Army, 45 from the Air Force, 27 from the Marine Corps and 19 from the Navy.
+The new cases included 271 from the Army, 45 from the Air Force, 27 from the Marine Corps, and 19 each from the Navy and units under the direct control of the ministry.

 Currently, 1,984 military personnel are under treatment.